Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 `@Payable` so that implementations can require to pay a ticket to place shares on sale.
 The sale offer is passed as a parameter to `place`, hence it must have been created before calling that method.
 The set of all sale offers is available through `getOffers`.
-Method `sharesOnSale` yields the cumulative number of shares on sale for a given shareholder.
-Who wants to buy shares calls method `accept` with the accepted offer and with itself as `buyer` and becomes a new shareholder or increases its cumulative number of shares (if it was a shareholder already).
+Method `sharesOnSaleOf` yields the cumulative number of shares on sale for a given shareholder.
+Who wants to buy shares calls method `accept` with the accepted offer and with itself as `buyer` and becomes a new shareholder or increases its cumulative number of shares (if it was already a shareholder).
 Also this method is `@Payable`, since its caller must pay `ticket >= offer.cost` coins to the seller.
 This means that shareholders must be able to receive payments and that is why `S extends PayableContract`.
 The `SimpleSharedEntity` class implements the shared entity algorithms, that subclasses